quintoandar/hive-metastore-client/README.md

     hive_metastore_client.create_database(database)
 ```

-To learn more use cases in practice, see [Hive Metastore Client's examples](https://github.com/quintoandar/hive-metastore-client/tree/main/examples)
+To learn more use cases in practice, see [Hive Metastore Client examples](https://github.com/quintoandar/hive-metastore-client/tree/main/examples)

 ## Requirements and Installation
 Hive Metastore Client depends on **Python 3.7+**

-[Python Package Index](https://quintoandar.github.io/python-package-server/) hosts reference to a pip-installable module of this library, using it is as straightforward as including it on your project's requirements.
+[Python Package Index](https://pypi.org/project/hive-metastore-client/) hosts reference to a pip-installable module of this library, using it is as straightforward as including it on your project's requirements.

 ```bash
 pip install hive-metastore-client